EJ-prog/art-website/README.md

 Lastly, I felt that the colors used in the background of the gradient for the headers was too dark and hard on the eyes, so I lightened the main gradient color.

 These are what I found with my website that relate to the contents of Chapter 16: Users, Usability, and Web Design.

+With the feedback I received from Kerry Grindinger, I have included the link to my RedBubble page on all of my websites, and made it larger so that it is easier for people to see.
+Thank you.